Known4225/imageLabel/README.md

 Run the `imageLabel.exe` program.
 This program is fully portable and can be downloaded and run alone.

 To load a dataset, Go to `File -> Import Images`.
 This will prompt you to select a folder.
-The folder should contain the dataset, images of types png, jpg, and bmp are supported.
+The folder should contain the dataset which are images of types png, jpg, or bmp.

 You can then label the images by clicking and dragging with the mouse.